sahthevandal/CSAwesome/_sources/Unit2-Using-Objects/topic-2-2-constructors.rst

 Overloading Constructors
 ---------------------------

+Like methods, constructors are defined with a list of parameters that determine what arguments they need to be passed.
+A **parameter** (sometimes called an **formal parameter**) is a variable that will hold a value of an **argument** (sometimes called an **actual parameter**) passed when the constructor is called.
+The arguments passed to constructors are used to initialize the attributes of the object.

+A constructor that has no parameters is called a **no-argument constructor** and is called with nothing inside the parentheses following the name of the constructor.
+The call to ``new World()`` above, is an example of a no-argument constructor.

+If a class has a **no-argument** constructor, that means that has it no attributes that need to be initialized or all its attributes can be initialized to meaningful default values values.
+The ``World`` class is an example of the latter—the no-argument constructor creates a default sized world.

+But not all classes have a no-argument constructor.
+The ``Turtle`` class, for instance, doesn’t because the author of the class decided it doesn’t make sense to create a ``Turtle`` that is not in a particular ``World``.

-There can be more than one constructor defined in a class.
-This is called **overloading** the constructor.
-There is usually a constructor that has no parameters (nothing inside the parentheses following the name of the constructor) like the ``World()`` constructor above.
-This is also called the **no-argument constructor**.
-The **no-argument** constructor usually sets the attributes of the object to default values.
+There can be more than one constructor defined in a class as long as they differ in what arguments they take.
+This is called **overloading** the constructor and allows us provide different ways to create instances of the class.
+One common pattern is to provide one or more constructors that take arguments for when you want to initialize an object with specific values and also a no-argument constructor for convenience that initializes the object with default values.

-There can also be other constructors that take parameters like the ``Turtle(habitat)`` constructor call above.
-A **parameter** (also called **actual parameter** or **argument**) is a value that is passed into a constructor.
-It can be used to initialize the attribute of an object.

-The ``World`` class actually has 2 constructors.
-One doesn't take any parameters and one takes the world's width and height.
+The ``World`` class follows this pattern, and has 2 constructors, one which takes the world’s width and height and another which creates a default-sized world of 640x480 pixels.

 .. figure:: Figures/worldConstructors.png
     :width: 350px